 Del Rey went on to make a stronger point — that to criticize a performer for giving concerts in Israel but not America is hypocritical.
 “I would like to remind you that performing in Tel Aviv is not a political statement or a commitment to the politics there,” she wrote, “Just as singing here in California doesn’t mean my views are in alignment w [sic] my current government opinions or sometimes inhuman actions.”

 Del Rey’s statement comes largely in response to comments on a post she made earlier in the day, regarding Rudy Giuliani’s quote on “truth.”
 Fans used the opportunity to debate her upcoming Israel show (which Del Rey in her note said would take place in Tel Aviv but will actually take place in the Upper Galilee,) with many calling on her to cancel for political reasons.

 Hey speaking of the truth please don’t ignore the genocide of the Palestinian people and cancel your show in Israel I love u— zain (@zainzsz) August 19, 2018

 The 33-year-old pop fixture’s decision is a departure from musical-peer Lorde, who canceled a concert in Israel under similar pressure last December.
 Del Rey had been set to perform in Israel in the summer of 2014 but was forced to cancel due to the war in Gaza.
 Her performing in this festival, alongside American stars like Pusha-T and local Israeli talent like Jane Bordeaux, is Del Rey keeping her commitment.

 “For the record I’m doing the best I can,” she said.

 pic.twitter.com/kQZRLnIMWO— Lana Del Rey (@LanaDelRey) August 19, 2018

-Jenny Singer is a writer for the Forward.
+Jenny Singer is the deputy lifestyle editor for the Forward.
 You can reach her at Singer@forward.com or on Twitter @jeanvaljenny